 Carbon Offsets: More Hype Than Help

-With all the hand-wringing about Global Warming, the execs wondered if they are about to become the next Exxon Valdez of travel, villains in the making: major contributors to global pollution.
+With all the hand-wringing about Global Warming, the execs wondered if they were about to become the next Exxon Valdez of travel, villains in the making: major contributors to global pollution.

 Will the government, they worried, come out with a slogan: “Save the Planet.
 Travel Less?“

 Actually air travel pumps far less carbon dioxide into the world’s atmosphere than automobiles.
-But carbons emitted at higher altitudes do significantly more damage to the atmosphere.
+But more people are flying than ever, and carbons emitted at higher altitudes do significantly more damage to the atmosphere.

 So no wonder the industry is embracing the many carbon offset programs springing up on the web.

-With all respect to the Queen of England who purchased carbon offsets on her last her trip here, we’re not sure the program works.
+With all respect to the Queen of England who purchased carbon offsets on her trip here, we’re not sure the program works.

 Yes, it’s a “feel good” program.
 But it‘ll take 50 years for 50 Douglass fir trees to reach efficiency.

-But wwe think the real solution is to fly more fuel-efficient planes, use less congested airports, improve air traffic efficiency…and stop buying big cars, big houses and big burgers.
+We think the real solution is to fly more fuel efficient planes, use less congested airports, improve air traffic efficiency…and stop buying big cars, big houses and big burgers.